Toddler development: 12–24 months

 Iron plays an important role in many functions of the body and is a key nutrient for healthy brain development.
 Good sources include meat, oily fish and eggs, as well as plant sources such as beans and green, leafy vegetables.
 Meat and fish contain haem iron – a type of iron that is more easily used and absorbed compared to the non-haem iron found in plant sources.
 Including even small amounts of meat and fish in your toddler's diet will enhance the absorption of iron from other sources.

 Due to the temperamental tendencies of toddlers, as well as fussy eating phases and their small appetites, many toddlers don’t get enough iron in their diets.
 Astonishingly, over 50% of toddlers aged between 18 months and 3 years aren’t getting the recommended daily amount, so every parent needs to be aware of this vital nutrient2.
-The situation can be made worse if toddlers fill up on foods with
+The situation can be made worse if toddlers fill up on foods with a low iron content, including cows’ milk.

 To increase your child’s intake, try to offer at least one iron-rich food every day.
 Pairing it with vegetables or a piece of vitamin C-rich fruit will help your toddler’s body absorb it more effectively.
-Follow On
+Follow On milks and Growing Up milks are fortified with iron and can be used if you are concerned about your child’s iron intake3.
+Aptamil Growing Up Milks are enriched with iron to support your toddler’s healthy development as they grow.

 Vitamin D is another essential nutrient for this stage, supporting your child’s bone development by helping the body absorb calcium and phosphorus.
 The main natural source of vitamin D is summer sunlight on your child’s skin.
 However, sunshine isn’t a reliable source in the UK.
 This is why the Department of Health recommends that all children between the ages of 1 and 3 years old have at least 7mcg of vitamin D daily, regardless of sun exposure.
 Oily fish, eggs and fortified cereals are great ways to help meet this requirement, but it can be difficult for toddlers to eat enough of these foods to get the levels they need.